diodechain/diode-docs/content/docs/Affiliate/affiliate-program.md

 Read more about [how and why to promote Diode](/affiliate/promoting-diode/).

-### Join the Affiliate Program
+### Join

 If you are interested in becoming an Affiliate, start by filling out this <a href="https://nidese6v.paperform.co" title="Interest Form" target="_blank" rel="noopener">interest form</a>.

 ### Activities

-The following is an outline of Affiliate activities:
+Once you are accepted as an Affiliate, you can join the Affiliate Zone, register for a Referral Code, and begin helping customers use Diode Collab!

 ![](/uploads/affiliate-flow.png "Affiliate Activity Flow")